 - Autobiographical Role: Frank Wills, the security guard shown at the beginning of the film during the attempted break-in, was the actual security guard who notified authorities to the incident in real life.

-- Beware the Honest Ones: Hugh Sloan, who had resigned from the campaign right around the break-in, and pretty much the one decent character in the entire story (even the protagonists Woodward/Bernstein bend the rules in pursuit of their reporting).
+- Beware the Honest Ones: Hugh Sloan, who had resigned from the campaign right around the break-in, and pretty much the one decent character in the entire story (even Woodward and Bernstein bend the rules in pursuit of their reporting).
 He'd love to tell the reporters more about what he knows - actually, he doesn't, the entire experience is making him miserable - but he's restricted by what he can say due to the ongoing grand jury investigation.
 Played with when Sloan tells the reporters about Haldeman's role, and the reporters write up that he’ll testify to that effect.
-When Sloan doesn't testify to that in the grand jury, it makes the newspaper look like liars and gives the Nixon people a reason to denounce the whole story.
-When confronted later, Sloan tells Woodward and Bernstein he wanted to testify about Haldeman, but the special prosecutor never asked.
+When Sloan doesn't testify to that in the grand jury, it makes the newspaper look like liars and gives the Nixon administration a reason to denounce the whole story.
+When confronted later, Sloan tells Bernstein he wanted to testify about Haldeman, but the special prosecutor never asked.

 - Cassandra Truth: John Mitchell's wife, Martha, is mentioned offhand as going around town indicting Nixon for the whole Watergate fiasco.
 No one believes her.
-Of course, Martha also claimed her husband was innocent, despite the fact Mitchell had handled a slush fund personally and knew about the break-in and coverup.
+Of course, Martha also claimed her husband was innocent, despite the fact Mitchell had handled the slush fund personally and knew about the break-in and cover-up.
+In Real Life Bernstein interviewed Martha himself, but found her uncooperative and telling him little that he didn't already know.

 - Composite Character: